LERCAutomation/DataSearches-ArcPro-UserGuide/appendix/appendix.rst

 Example user XML profile
 ========================

-Below is an example of XML profile that might be used to set up the Data Searches tool in ArcGIS Pro.
+Below is an example of an XML profile that might be used to set up the Data Searches tool in ArcGIS Pro.
 Note, many of the settings have been included for illustration only and it is up to each user or LERC to ensure the system is configured to their requirements.